adarshkumar227/CodeAlpha-Internship-Projects/README.md

   - ## Add hover effects and smooth transitions.
   - ## Ensure responsive design for different screen sizes.
   - ## Bonus: Add image filters or categories.

+# Task - 2   Calculator
+  - ## Create a basic calculator using HTML, CSS, and JavaScript.
+  - ## Include all arithmetic operations: +, −, ×, ÷.
+  - ## Design a user interface with buttons and display screen.
+  - ## Handle user input, clearing screen, and real-time result display.
+  - ## Bonus: Add keyboard support and styling enhancements.
 ----------------------------